lvl484/positioning-filter/README.md

 ### Known issues

 Matching position with round filters around twelve meridian can returns wrong result

+**description**
+if filter contains area from two sides of twelve meridian and position and filter center are on different sides, matchRound returns wrong result

-# examples
+### examples

 ```
 with (positionLatitude = 179, filterCenterLatitude = 178, filterRadius = 10) matchRound returns true
 with (positionLatitude = -179, filterCenterLatitude = 178, filterRadius = 10) matchRound returns false
-if filter contains area from two sides of twelve meridian and
-position and filter center are on different sides, matchRound returns wrong result
 ```